embumila/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Third line of the file iacta
+Script that writte inton the  file ls_cwd_content